openstack-archive/fuel-docs/pages/user-guide/cli.rst

 ::

-  fuel rel --rel 1
+  fuel rel --rel <release_number>

 Networks configuration
 ++++++++++++++++++++++

+For acronyms meaning, see
+:ref:`What stands for acronyms in CLI commands <nodes-cli>`.

 Download network configuration.
 This command reads networks from API and saves them in .yaml format on the file system:

 ::

-  fuel rel --rel 1 --network --download
+  fuel rel --rel <release_number> --network --download

 To see interaction with Nailgun API, run the following command with **--debug** option:

 ::

-  fuel rel --rel 1 --network --download --debug
+  fuel rel --rel <release_number> --network --download --debug GET http://10.108.80.2:8000/api/v1/releases/1/networks
-  GET http://10.108.80.2:8000/api/v1/releases/1/networks

 Modify network configuration.